microsoft/Product-Recommendations/doc/api-reference.md

 You should use less than 20 features.

 #### When are features actually used?
 Features are used by the model when there is not enough transaction data to provide recommendations on transaction information alone.
-So features will have the greatest impact on ìcold itemsî ñ items with few transactions.
+So features will have the greatest impact on ‚Äúcold items‚Äù ‚Äì items with few transactions.
 If all your items have sufficient transaction information you may not need to enrich your model with features.

 ### Usage Data
 A usage file contains information about how those items are used, or the transactions from your business.